A landscape of contact manifolds via rational SFT: Examples and applications

 \begin{proposition}[{\cite[Lemma 9.9]{MR3217627}}] We say $\overline{a}\le \overline{b}$ iff $a_i\le b_i$ for all $i$.
 Then if $\overline{a}\le \overline{b}$, the Brieskorn variety of $\overline{a}$ embeds exactly into the Brieskorn variety of $\overline{b}$.
 In particular $LB(\overline{a})\le LB(\overline{b})$ in $\overline{\cont}_{\le}$. \end{proposition}

 Many Brieskorn varieties were showed in \cite[Theorem A]{zhou2019symplectic} to support $k$-dilations.
-In the following, we will compute the hierarchy functor $\Hcx$ for $LB(\overline{a})$.
+Some of the computation in \cite{zhou2019symplectic} can be improved to be the computation of $\Hcx$, i.e.\ independent of $BL_\infty$ augmentations.
 In particular, we will have either a computation or an estimate of $\Hcx(LB(\overline{a}))$ for any $\overline{a}$ from the theorem below and Proposition \ref{prop:embed}.

 \begin{theorem} We use $LB(k,n)$ to denote the contact link of the Brieskorn singularity $x_0^{k}+\ldots+x_n^k=0$, then $\Hcx(LB(k,n))$ is \begin{enumerate} \item $(k-1)^{\SD}$ if $k<n$ and is $\ge (k-1)^{\SD}$ if $k=n$; \item $>1^{\Pl}$ if $k=n+1$; \item $\infty^{\Pl}$, if $k>n+1$. \end{enumerate} \end{theorem} \begin{proof} If $k=n+1$, since the log-Kodaira dimension of the corresponding Brieskorn variety $V$ is $0$, we know that $V$ is not algebraically $1$-uniruled.
 Hence the planarity is greater than $1$ by Corollary \ref{cor:lower}.
 When $k>n+1$, the Brieskorn variety admits a compactification that is not uniruled, hence the planarity is infinity by Corollary \ref{cor:lower}.